View current

 Committee Secretary

-(19) The Committee Secretary is responsible for ensuring the administration of the process, including finalising application documents for committee review, ensuring relevant Workday tasks are completed and outcomes are provided to staff members in line with required timelines.
+(26) The Committee Secretary is responsible for ensuring the administration of the process, including finalising application documents for committee review, and ensuring relevant Workday tasks are completed and outcomes are provided to staff members in line with required timelines.